Future of housing management for Pinnacle Brockley residents

 The Pinnacle Brockley (Regenter B3) Private Finance Initiative (PFI) contract with Lewisham Council, which has been in place since 2007, is due to end on 3 June 2027.

 This contract currently covers the management of 1,810 council homes in the Brockley and Ladywell areas.
-The contract cannot be extended, and therefore Lewisham Council is proposing to take over direct management of these homes in June 2027.
-We conducted a detailed review to look at alternative options, but we have not identified any that would work.
+The contract cannot be extended, and therefore Lewisham Council is taking over direct management of these homes in June 2027.
+We conducted a detailed review to look at alternative options, but we did not identify any that would work.

 This decision is based on several key factors: